 Completing one of these courses will give you an advantage as you will receive exemptions against your MCIAT Professional and Occupational Performance (POP) Record or the MCIAT Professional Assessment, which is needed to become a chartered architectural technologist (MCIAT).

 Although this area of work is most relevant to graduates with a degree in architectural technology, other related degrees include:

-Entry with a HNC/HND in construction, architectural technology or building studies, or a foundation degree in architectural technology, can lead to recognised roles with CIAT as either a professionally qualified architectural technician (TCIAT) or chartered architectural technologist (MCIAT).
-However, the steps required to qualify are more extensive compared to those with an accredited undergraduate/Masters degree, so it may take a bit longer.
+Entry with a HNC or HND in construction, architectural technology or building studies, or a foundation degree in architectural technology, can lead to recognised roles with CIAT as either a professionally qualified architectural technician (TCIAT) or chartered architectural technologist (MCIAT).
+It is also possible to enter the profession without a degree, or with an unrecognised qualification, via CIAT's profile candidate route.

 A postgraduate qualification is not necessary for entry into the profession.
 However, Masters courses and research opportunities do exist in architectural technology and other related areas for those who are interested in further study.
 CIAT has awarded accreditation to some Masters level courses.

 CIAT offers free student membership for the duration of any further or higher education course designed to lead to a career in architectural technology.
 CIAT's Student Awards for Excellence in Architectural Technology are highly-competitive awards among architectural technology students.
 Further information on this can be found on CIAT’s website.

 Relevant work experience is extremely valuable and will help you to understand how an architecture practice operates and how projects are handled.
 Some courses include a placement year in industry but otherwise opportunities for vacation work and placements can be found through university departments, recruitment agencies, CIAT publications, industry magazines and websites.